Package 'GofCens'

 Description

-This package implements both graphical tools and goodness-of-fit tests for complete and right-censored data.
-It has implemented:
+This package provides both graphical tools and goodness-of-fit tests for analyzing complete and right-censored data.
+It includes:

-1. Kolmogorov-Smirnov, Cramér-von Mises, and Anderson-Darling tests, which use the empirical distribution function for complete data and are extended for right-censored data.
+1. Kolmogorov-Smirnov, Cramér-von Mises, and Anderson-Darling tests, which utilize the empirical distribution function for complete data and are extended to handle right-censored data.

 2. Generalized chi-squared-type test, which is based on the squared differences between observed and expected counts using random cells with right-censored data.

-3. A series of graphical tools such as probability or cumulative hazard plots to guide the decision about the most suitable parametric model for the data.
+3. Graphical tools, such as probability and cumulative hazard plots, to help guide decisions about the most appropriate parametric model for the data.

 Details

-The GofCens package can be used to check the goodness of fit of the following 8 distributions.
-The list shows the parametrizations of the survival functions.
+The GofCens package can be used to assess the goodness of fit for the following eight distributions.
+The list below displays the parameterizations of their survival functions.

 1. Exponential Distribution [Exp(β)(\beta)]